-Student gunman kills one, wounds others at California high school
+Student gunman kills two, wounds three at California high school before shooting self

 “Sending love and strength to the whole community,” Kasky added.

-Reporting by Maria Caspani, Gabriella Borter and Barbara Goldberg in New York; Writing by Daniel Trotta; Editing by Bill Berkrot
+Reporting by Stever Gorman and Alan Devall in Santa Clarita and Maria Caspani, Gabriella Borter and Barbara Goldberg in New York; Writing by Daniel Trotta; Editing by Bill Berkrot